 Andrew is not named in the Gospel of Luke at first.
 It describes Jesus using a boat, thought to be solely Simon’s, to preach to the multitudes and catch a large amount of fish on a previously dry night.
 Later, in Luke 5:7, it is mentioned that Simon was not the only fisherman on the boat, but it is not mentioned until Luke 6:14 that Andrew is Simon Peter’s brother.

-There are a few Andrew the Apostle Facts that you should know like for instance that St Andrew was born between the years of 5 and 10 in Bethsaida, Palestine’s main fishing port.
+There are a few Andrew the Apostle Facts that you should know for instance that Andrew was born between the years of 5 and 10 in Bethsaida, Palestine’s main fishing port.
 His parents’ names were Jona and Joanna, and he had a brother called Simon.

 Jona was a fisherman, along with his business partner and friend Zebedee and his sons James and John.

 He would have started attending synagogue school at the age of five, where he would have studied scripture, astronomy, and arithmetic.